aelassas/movinin/README.md

 <img src="https://movin-in.github.io/content/docker.png" alt="" width="220" />

 Movin' In can run in a Docker container.
 Follow this step by step [guide](https://github.com/aelassas/movinin/wiki/Docker) to walk you through on how to build Movin' In Docker image and run it in a Docker container.

+Movin' In is user-friendly, straightforward, secure against XSS, XST, CSRF and MITM, and subtly crafted.

 ## Features